Amazon Peacock Bass Fishing - Brazil

 Fishing Season: runs from June through February, which are low-water months in the Amazon Basin when 70 to 80% of the flooded jungle dries up, concentrating peacock bass to two to three percent of the area they usually inhabit.

 Boats: 21 ft. all-welded aluminum shallow-draft bass tunnel boats with 40 HP outboard motors, trolling motor, high-back swivel seats, fishing platforms… and light enough to navigate the shallow sandbars.
-Two anglers per boat and guide.
+All packages are for two anglers per boat and guide.
 Most of their fisheries are narrow, well-defined rivers.
 It's almost impossible for the guides to get lost.

 Guides: Carefully trained local guides are very familiar with the Amazon.
 They speak very little English.
 Many have guided with River Plate for over 15 years.
-River Plate sponsors a very thorough guide training program.
+You will have the same guide throughout the week.

 Floating Mobile Cabins